Neighbourhood Exploration : St. Lawrence / Old Town

 ↑ My visit began at the historic St. Lawrence Market, located on the south-west corner of Front and Jarvis Streets, where I met up with my friend Meghan on a Tuesday afternoon, for lunch and a walk about.

-↑ The St. Lawrence Market was built in two parts — the centre part, which you can see here, came first, originally built to be Toronto’s first City Hall.
+↑ The St. Lawrence Market was built in two parts — the centre part, which you can see in the middle here, came first, originally built to be Toronto’s first City Hall.

 It was first built in 1845 but was partially damaged by a big fire (Toronto’s Great Fire 1849), so was rebuilt in 1850.
 At that time, there had been a public market area directly across the street (known as “St. Lawrence North”) since 1814.